Colophonite: Properties

 Occurs frequently disseminated and imbedded with green Pyroxene in Tabular spar, sometimes it forms considerable veins in that mineral.
 Colour in mass, deep reddish brown, in the state of powder it has a yellowish tinge.
 Irised on the uoter surface.
 Lustre resinous.
 Granular, the singe grains are highly translucent.
 Fracture of the mass irregular, the grains have a cleveage.
 Scratches glass and scintillates with steel.
 Easily frangible.
 Not magnetic.
 Specific gravity, 3.896.
 Fusible before the blowpipe inti an opaque black bead.

 Like other representatives of isomorphic andradite — grossular series of garnetoids, colophonite forms crystals of rhombic dodecahedral and tetragontrioctahedral shapes.
 Cleavage is absent or very imperfect (very brittle crystals), the fracture is uneven or conchoidal, the symmetry is hexaoctahedral, the crystal system is cubic.
 In addition to associated rocks (vesuvianite or wollastonite), most mineral samples contain large amounts of impurities and small foreign inclusions, including zircon, diopside and apatite.
 Hardness on the Mohs scale ranges from 6.5-7.5; lighting 6.5-8 g/cm^{3}.

 Mineral formation

 As a variety of andradite, colophonite is a typical product of calcite metamorphism.
-It is formed as a result of contact-metasomatic and metamorphic processes, it can be found in skarns in association with vesuvianite, wollastonite, magnetite, epidote, chlorites, dolomite, diopside, calcite, etc. The historical and most famous place where colophonites were discovered is located in the iron mines of the island of Tromø in southern Norway, near Arendal.
+It is formed as a result of contact-metasomatic and metamorphic processes, it can be found in skarns in association with vesuvianite, wollastonite, magnetite, epidote, chlorites, dolomite, diopside, calcite, etc. The historical and most famous place where colophonites were discovered is located in the iron mines of the island of Tromøya in southern Norway, near Arendal.
 Colophonite has also been found on other Norwegian, Swedish and Finnish islands located south of Scandinavia.